Battle of Mount Harriet

-The Battle of Mount Harriet was an engagement of the Falklands War, which took place on the night of 11/12 June 1982 between British and Argentine forces.
+The Battle of Mount Harriet was a military engagement of the Falklands War, which took place on the night of 11/12 June 1982 between British and Argentine forces.
 It was one of three battles in a Brigade-size operation all on the same night, the other two being the Battle of Mount Longdon and the Battle of Two Sisters.

-One of a number of night battles that took place during the British advance towards Stanley, the battle led to British troops capturing all the heights above the town, allowing its capture and the surrender of the Argentine forces on the islands.
+One of a number of night battles that took place during the British advance towards Stanley, the battle led to British troops capturing all the heights above the town, forcing the surrender of Argentine forces on the islands.

 Background

-The British force consisted of 42 Commando (42 CDO), Royal Marines under the command of Lieutenant Colonel Nick Vaux, Royal Marines (he later became a general), with artillery support from a battery of 29 Commando Regiment, Royal Artillery.
-Engineer support from 2Tp, 59 Independent Commando Squadron (59 Ind CDO Sqn), Royal Engineers.
+The British force consisted of 42 Commando Royal Marines (42 Cdo RM) under the command of Lieutenant Colonel Nick Vaux Royal Marines, with artillery support from a battery of 29 Commando Regiment, Royal Artillery, engineer support from 2Tp, 59 Independent Commando Squadron (59 Indep Cdo Sqn), Royal Engineers.
 The 1st Battalion, Welsh Guards (1WG) and two companies from 40 Commando (40 CDO) were in reserve.
 HMS Yarmouth provided naval gunfire support.

 The Argentine defenders consisted of former Argentine Army Green Beret Captain Carlos Alberto Arroyo's B Company from Lieutenant Colonel Diego Alejandro Soria's 4th Monte Caseros (Jungle) Infantry Regiment (RI 4).
 On 1 June, the Argentine defenders on Harriet and Two Sisters, after having abandoned their field kitchens in their original positions on Mount Challenger, were given permission by their officers to consume their cold-weather ration packs, which helped raise the morale of the conscripts.

+Brigadier Julian Thompson, Commander 3 Commando Brigade, later commented on the quality and abundance of these Argentine tinned meals and how they kept his men going when supplies failed to arrive, "The Argentine rations were excellent and plentiful, as many British soldiers and Marines were to discover when they were forced to live on them in captured positions, for lack of helicopter to provide their own."

-On the night of 30 May, elements of K Company, led by Captain Peter Babbington of 42 CDO boarded three Sea King helicopters and moved forward of San Carlos to secure Mount Kent at 1093 ft, one of the tallest of the peaks surrounding Stanley where Major Cedric Delves' D Squadron from the Special Air Service (SAS) had established a presence.
+On the night of 30 May elements of K Company, led by Captain Peter Babbington of 42 Cdo RM boarded three Sea King helicopters and moved forward of San Carlos to secure Mount Kent at 1093 ft, one of the tallest of the peaks surrounding Stanley where Major Cedric Delves' D Squadron from the Special Air Service (SAS) had established a presence.
 When the Royal Marines reinforcements in the Sea Kings, and 7 'Sphinx' Battery of the 29th Commando Regiment Royal Artillery aboard a Chinook helicopter arrived at the landing zone, 3 kilometres (2 miles) behind the ridge of the mountain, they were met by gun-flashes, mortar fire and tracer rounds as another clash involving D Squadron was taking place.
 Captain Gavin Hamilton's Mountain Troop had this time spotted enemy movement in the form of Argentine Army Green Berets from Captain Tomás Fernández' 2nd Assault Section, 602 Commando Company trying to exit the area after having taking cover on Bluff Cove Peak the day before.